Alien Contract Labor Law: The law

 It shall be unlawful for any person, company, partnership, or corporation, in any manner whatsoever, to prepay the transportation, or in any way assist or encourage the importation or migration of any alien or aliens, any foreigner or foreigners, into the United States, its Territories, or the District of Columbia, under contract or agreement, parol or special, express or implied, made previous to the importation or migration of such alien or aliens, foreigner or foreigners, to perform labor or service of any kind in the United States, its Territories, or the District of Columbia.

 The second section of the law voided all contracts or agreements if made prior to immigration.

-The next two sections provided penalties including a fine of 1000 dollars for employers who knowingly bring a contract laborer into the country.
+The next two sections provided penalties including a fine of 1,000 dollars for employers who knowingly bring a contract laborer into the country.

 Fifth section provides an outline of exemptions from the act.
-They are (1) foreigners temporarily in the United States and engaging other foreigners as secretaries, servants, or domestics, (2) skilled laborers, provided that such laborers cannot be obtained in the US (3) professional actors, artists, lecturers, or singers, or persons employed strictly as a personal or domestic servants.
+They are: (1) foreigners temporarily in the United States and engaging other foreigners as secretaries, servants, or domestics, (2) skilled laborers, provided that such laborers cannot be obtained in the U.S. (3) professional actors, artists, lecturers, or singers, or persons employed strictly as a personal or domestic servants.

-Finally exempt was (4) assistance by a resident of a member of his family or a personal friend to come for the purpose of settlement.
+Finally, exempt was (4) assistance by a resident of a member of his family or a personal friend to come for the purpose of settlement.

 Amendment

-February 7, 1887, the O'Neill bill was passed which amended the Contract Labor Law of 1885.
+On February 7, 1887, the O'Neill bill was passed which amended the Contract Labor Law of 1885.
 It added three major sections to the original act.
 The problem was largely that although the law was sweeping in its prohibition of labor contracts, it was virtually impossible to enforce.

 The new sections charged the secretary of the treasury with enforcement of the act, gave him power to establish needful rules and regulations, and provided that prohibited persons were to be sent back on arrival.

-Discrimination in the Law
+Discrimination in the law

 Not only was the Contract Labor Law largely a response to Chinese "coolie" labor but it explicitly had exemptions written into the law that demonstrated occupational preference.
 That is, the exemptions did not restrict the movement of workers who had a skilled trade or one that did not fall into the union movement that was happening at the time, but they excluded "Professional actors, artists, lecturers, or singers, nor to persons employed as strictly personal or domestic servants."

 A later act amended the 1885 act by adding ministers of any religious denomination, persons belonging to any recognized profession, and professors for colleges and seminaries to the occupational classes exempt from the contract labor law.